Aisha-Yusuff/CV/README.md

 ## Hobbies

-- 🧁 Baking: I love baking and I'm often baking cakes for my friends and family.
+- 🧁 Baking: I love baking and I often bake cakes for my friends and family.
-- 🛫 Travel: I thoroughly enjoy traveling, experiencing different cultures and learning about the history of all the places I visit.
+- 🛫 Travel: I thoroughly enjoy traveling, experiencing different cultures, and learning about the history of all the places I visit.
-- 📖 Reading: When I'm not coding, I usually have my head stuck in a fiction book.
+- :book: Reading: When I'm not coding, I usually have my head stuck in a fiction book.
+I'm currently reading: Last Tang Standing - Lauren Ho.